mug-n-ai/YRoot/docs/power.md

 When people are overwhelmed, they lose a sense of control.

-By giving structure to thought, the WHY Loop **restores decision-making as something active**, not reactive.
+By giving structure to thought, the YRoot **restores decision-making as something active**, not reactive.
 You start seeing options again.
 You start seeing the reasons behind what you’re doing.

 You’re no longer acting out of panic, but out of intention.